Pileup mitigation at the LHC: a theorist's view: Properties of jet areas

-\paragraph{Equivalence of all areas for large $\bs{n}$} The existence of different area definitions is linked to the ambiguity in assigning `empty space' to any particular jet.
+The existence of different area definitions is linked to the ambiguity in assigning `empty space' to any particular jet.
 In the presence of a sufficiently large number of particles $n$, one expects this ambiguity to vanish because real particles fill up more and more of the empty space and thus help to sharpen the boundaries between jets.
 Thus in the limit of many particles, all sensible area definitions should give identical results for a given jet.

 To quantify this statement, we examine (a bound on) the scaling law for the relation between the density of particles and the magnitude of the potential differences between different area definitions.
 We consider the limit of `dense' coverage, defined as follows: take square tiles of some size and use them to cover the rapidity--azimuth cylinder (up to some maximal rapidity).
 Define $\lambda$ as the smallest value of tile edge-length such that all tiles contain at least one particle.
 In an event consisting of uniformly distributed particles, $\lambda$ is of the same order of magnitude as the typical inter-particle distance.
 The event is considered to be dense if $\lambda \ll R$.